 - Corporate portfolio - On 22 February 2018, the Bank concluded an agreement on the sale of corporate receivables from the impaired portfolio.
 As a result of the transaction, the portfolio of non-performing receivables decreased by PLN 85.6 million.
-The positive impact of the transaction on the Bank's gross result amounted to PLN 1.1 million.

-- Retail portfolio - On 31 August 2018, the Group concluded an agreement on the sale of retail receivables from the impaired portfolio.
+The positive impact of the transaction on the Bank's gross result amounted to PLN 1.1 million. - Retail portfolio - On 31 August 2018, the Bank concluded an agreement on the sale of retail receivables from the impaired portfolio.
 As a result of the transaction, the portfolio of non-performing receivables decreased by PLN 166.9 million.
 The positive impact of the transaction on the Bank's gross result amounted to PLN 25.6 million.

-In 2017, the Group made the following transactions of receivables sale:
+In 2017, the Bank made the following transactions of receivables sale:

-- Corporate portfolio - 21 December 2017 the Group concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
+- Corporate portfolio - 21 December 2017 the Bank concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
 As a result of the transaction, the portfolio of non-performing receivables decreased by PLN 51.3 million.
-The positive impact of the transaction on the Group's result before tax was PLN 25.4 million (total risk costs). - On 7 June 2017, the Group concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
-As a result of the transaction, the portfolio of non-performing receivables decreased by PLN 78.1 million.
-The positive impact of the transaction on the Group's result before tax was PLN 12.1 million (including PLN 9.5 million of risk costs). - On 2 February 2017, the Group concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
-The positive impact of the transaction on the Group's risk costs was PLN 1.2 million. - Retail portfolio - On 26 July 2017, the Group concluded a sales agreement for a portion of retail receivables from the impaired portfolio.
-As a result of the transaction, the portfolio of non-performing receivables decreased by PLN 69.8 million.
-The positive impact of the transaction on the Group's result before tax was PLN 14.7 million (including PLN 11.0 million of risk costs).
+The positive impact of the transaction on the Bank's result before tax was PLN 25.4 million (total risk costs). - On 7 June 2017, the Bank concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
+As a result of the transaction, the portfolio of nonperforming receivables decreased by PLN 78.1 million.
+The positive impact of the transaction on the Bank's result before tax was PLN 12.1 million (including PLN 9.5 million of risk costs). - On 2 February 2017, the Bank concluded an agreement on the sales of a portion of corporate receivables from the impaired portfolio.
+The positive impact of the transaction on the Bank's risk costs was PLN 1.2 million. - Retail portfolio - On 26 July 2017, the Bank concluded an agreement on the sales of a portion of retail receivables from the impaired portfolio.
+As a result of the transaction, the portfolio of nonperforming receivables decreased by PLN 69.8 million.
+The positive impact of the transaction on the Bank's result before tax was PLN 14.7 million (including PLN 11.0 million of risk costs).